FLOOR VIBRATION CONTROL

 Wide column spans along with the use of high strength material (less of which would provide the needed structural integrity) tend to make modern composite floors flexible and oscillatory.
 Human activities (walking, running, dancing, etc.) and operating machines can induce high levels of vibration in such floors.
 Adding damping to the floor system, using tuned mass dampers, is a very effective way of floor vibration control.

-Mode 1 of a 12 bay floor system – Adding architectural features, mass and/or stiffness are normally viewed as possible solutions to floor vibration problem.
+Adding architectural features, mass and/or stiffness are normally viewed as possible solutions to floor vibration problem.
 Variations of these solutions include, but are not limited to, installing full-height partitions, adding framing members, and thickening the floor slab.
 Such solutions are costly to install in a new building and difficult to implement in, and cause inconvenience and disruption to the occupants of, existing buildings.
 In addition, a solution such as adding full height partitions contradicts the notion of open-plan office space popular in tenant fit-outs.

 Reactive damping, provided by attaching tuned mass dampers (TMDs) to the floor, is commonly used for treating vibrating floors.
 Negligible weight penalty, low cost, and ease of installation make TMDs the most practical, cost-effective, and least disruptive floor vibration control solution for both new and existing floor systems.